The Ishavasya Upanishad – The Great Truth of the eternal Sanatana Dharma in a nutshell

 A well informed Sanatani (Hindu) finds the clichéd question, ‘Does God exist?’ to be an absolutely silly one.
-This is because, the Sanatana Dharma is the one and only modern, scientific, rational and logical way of life which does not propound childish theories such as that of a God living in heaven and those of a six-day creation of the earth, moon, fish, birds, animals and humans.
+This is because, the Sanatana Dharma is the one and only modern, scientific, rational and logical way of life which does not propound childish theories such as that of a God living in heaven and that of a six-day creation of the earth, moon, fish, birds, animals and humans.
 There is no one sitting in the clouds and watching people all the time.
 There is no hell (purgatory) nor heaven.
 There is no beginning and no end but only cycles of time.

 By understanding the Bhagavad Gita, one learns the art and technique of achieving superconsciousness by learning to harness the power of the mind through devotion, knowledge and right action.
 The Bhagavad Gita teaches righteousness which can be followed in life through any one or through all the Three Margas (Paths) instructed directly to Arjuna by Bhagavan Krishna Himself.
 A person who has learned this stays within the framework of Dharma and yet attains the ability to achieve almost anything.
 Such a person is blessed with a stable mind and absolute fearlessness.